Wine Studies Certificates and Courses at IAU

 BUS/WS 306: The Global Wine Industry - A French Immersion - This intensive six week, three credit, course is designed for students who wish to learn about the global wine industry and for those who are considering a career in wine.
 The course covers the fundamentals of viticulture and enology, famous French regions including wine styles, grapes, climate and culture.
 The course incorporates the business of wine including marketing, branding, consumer behavior and more.
 Students will learn professional wine tasting techniques, food and wine pairing and will have the opportunity to visit wineries in Provence to taste and speak with the owners on a variety of topics including marketing, strategy and views of the U.S. market.

-Wine, Gastronomy & Tourism of the Mediterranean - January 2-14, 2016 - Gastronomic tourism is becoming a real player in the tourism market as food and wine-related services and events attract greater numbers of tourists each year.
+Wine, Gastronomy & Tourism of the Mediterranean: December 28, 2017 - January 14, 2018 - Gastronomic tourism is becoming a real player in the tourism market as food and wine-related services and events attract greater numbers of tourists each year.
 This seminar examines the individuality and expression of France and Spain, bringing together their rich culinary heritage.
 Topics include the international in?uence of the French and Spanish wine markets, the globalization of wine, the pairing of wine and food, gastronomical in?uences, and the ins and outs of the tourism industry.
 Students will have the opportunity to taste French and Spanish wines and to speak directly with winemakers, master chefs and tourism agencies.
 Students will visit various cultural sites in France and Spain as well as attend special lectures on winemaking and food pairing by master chefs and sommeliers.
 These historical sites are ones that greatly in?uenced tourism, gastronomy, and the economies of these great countries.
 Please click here for more information (including courses, locations visited, etc.) about this January Term program.